PeymanKh/maze_navigator_agent/README.md

 # Maze Navigator Agent
-***Solving Problems by Searching*** is a fundamental concept in the field of Artificial Intelligence that involves finding solutions to problems by systematically exploring possible states and actions.
-This approach is foundational to understanding how AI systems can be designed to make decisions, solve puzzles, plan strategies, and navigate through complex environments.
+***Solving Problems by Searching*** is a fundamental concept in the field of Artificial Intelligence that  involves finding a sequence of actions or steps that leads from an initial state to a goal state.
+This approach is widely used in various domains such as robotics, game playing, pathfinding, and automated planning.
 In this project, I developed a maze generator that creates a unique maze on each run, along with an agent that finds its way from the starting point to the target using both informed and uninformed search algorithms.

 ![Image of a person in the middle of a maze](https://github.com/PeymanKh/Maze-solver-Agent/assets/118134658/0b002b9d-99ea-462e-990e-399989c062b8)